top of page

 Not allowing enough time to build your aerobic base

-I see it all the time, runners deciding to focus on a 10k they have in 8 weeks time for example, so they give themselves 3 to 5 weeks to build their aerobic base, however this simply isn't enough.
-Your aerobic system takes a long time to develop, in fact it can take 10 years of high mileage to max out your aerobic capacity but you don't need more than 2 months to max out your anaerobic system.
-Your anaerobic systems potential is increased by building your aerobic base.
+I see it all the time, runners decide to focus on a 10k they have in 8 weeks for example, so they give themselves 3 to 5 weeks to build their aerobic base, however, this simply isn't enough.
+Your aerobic system takes a long time to develop it can take 10 years of high mileage to max out your aerobic capacity but you don't need more than 2 months to max out your anaerobic system.
+Your anaerobic system's potential is increased by building your aerobic base.

 When you have built a solid base your body will have made the following adaptations: